ST10258124/Game/README.md

 How to play
 ===========
 Use the A and D keys, or the left and right arrow keys, to move left or right.
 Press them at the same time to split.
 R1/RB and L1/LB for controller.
+Esc/Start/Options to pause.

 Original Game
 =============